Short Course Catalogue - Geophysics

 Instructor: Mr Piet Gerritsma (Gerritsma Geophysical Training and Consultancy)

-Seismic data processing can be characterized by a sequence of steps where for each of these steps there are a number of different approaches.
-This course gives a comprehensive overview of the steps that are common in seismic data processing and discusses for each step a variety of alternative implementations together with their inherent assumptions and strengths and weaknesses.
+Seismic data processing can be characterized by the application of a sequence of processes where for each of these processes there are a number of different approaches.
+This course gives a comprehensive overview of the processes that are commonly applied in seismic data processing, both for land and marine seismic data, and discusses for each process the alternative implementations together with their inherent assumptions and strengths and weaknesses.

 Instructor: Dr Ian Jones (ION)